AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/AccGTrack.md

 where $H$ is the vertical rise in the horizontal distance $D$. $D$ is the distance between the legs of the air track, and $t$ is the transit time of the mass, starting from zero velocity and accelerating down the plane a distance $S$ along the plane.

-We will compare our results to the measured value of $g$ at sea level.
-The value at sea level at New York is $g = 9.803\,\text{m/s}^2$.

-In the experiment, the presumed frictionless inclined plane will be an air track.
-The mass will be a glider, which floats on the air track.
-Placing a spacer of height $H$ under the leg at one end of the track, which is a distance $D$ from the leg(s) at the opposite end, will incline the track.
-Refer to {numref}`M02Fig02` below in the experimental procedure section.